Sanoma78/RevivalTax/README.md

 [![](https://poggit.pmmp.io/shield.state/RevivalTax)](https://poggit.pmmp.io/p/RevivalTax)

 The player will be deducted the revival tax on death.
+A useful plugin for RPG survival servers?

 # Setup
 How to setup?
 Very simple!
 Follow the steps below: